sustglobal/dev-center/jekyll/_docs/dashboard-guide.md

 <b>Fig 4:</b> Historic event occurrence
 </p>

-Use the **Historic Hazard** dropdown to toggle between the different hazards.
-Please note that we currently offer observed historical data on wildfire, flooding, cyclones and water stress.

 Check the units for the y-axis by looking at the table in the [Data Guide](data-guide) for the appropriate hazard.
 You can select a different asset using the map, which will change the historic time series.

 ### Projected Risk Exposure

 This view shows the projected annual risk exposure for a particular asset.
-Use the **Projected Hazard** dropdown to toggle between the different hazards and this will change the graph.
+Use the **Climate Hazard** dropdown to toggle between the different hazards and this will change the graph.
 You can learn more about the units for the y-axis by looking at the table in the [Data Guide](data-guide).
 The selected asset is shown below  the selection map.
 You can select a different asset by clicking on that map, which will update the projected exposure graph.

 #### Annual Time Series
 The default view for this graph is a timeseries of annual risk, projected to the year 2100.
 The central timeseries presented is the median of outputs from the climate models.
 The gray bounds represent the uncertainty of the climate model outputs.
 For more information on model uncertainty, see the [Data Guide](data-guide).